jangler/oracles-randomizer/doc/ages_notes.md

 - Playing the Tune of Currents triggers reentry into a return portal Link is standing on.
 This is useful if you warp into a patch of bushes without a bush-breaking item.
+- Ambi's palace courtyard is open from the beginning.

 ## Logic